 Member of a working community of varied therapists offering a diverse range of ways of working & providing therapy.
 If I am not the best person then I will signpost you to someone who can help

 But what does all this mean?
 Will we be able to get along?

 Your experience in therapy will depend on many things, such as what point you are at in your life, why you have come along, your overall personal circumstances, and importantly how you view or get along with the therapist.
-The best way to find this out is to come along for an initial session
+The best way to find this out is to come along for a no obligation initial session

 Areas of counselling I deal with